 Dating Questions And Answers To Help You Succeed

 There are many life skills that schools don't teach you.
 How to do your taxes, how to buy a house, and how to date.
 Many adults don't know how to date successfully.
-While every person is different, there are some ground rules for making a date successful.
-From when to transition from dating to being in a relationship, to knowing how to determine whether or not you and your date are hitting it off, here are some of the most frequently asked questions for dating, along with the answers.
+While every person can be different, there are some best practices for making a date successful.
+From when to transition from dating to being in a relationship to knowing how to determine whether or not you and your date are hitting it off, here are some of the most frequently asked questions for dating, along with the answers.

 Talk about dating success with an online therapist